Why this comparison matters now

 If You Are a Software Developer

-Claude Opus 4.6, accessed through Claude Code, is the first choice for most coding workflows.
+Claude Opus 4.7, accessed through Claude Code, is the first choice for most coding workflows.
 The code quality, documentation, and refactoring ability are the best available.
-If you work heavily in DevOps, infrastructure, or terminal-based workflows, GPT-5.4 with Codex has a meaningful edge.
+If you work heavily in DevOps, infrastructure, or terminal-based workflows, GPT-5.5 with Codex has a meaningful edge.
 Gemini 3.1 Pro is the best budget option for teams that need frontier-class coding at lower cost.
-DeepSeek V3.2 is viable as a cost-optimized secondary model for high-volume, non-critical tasks, but do not rely on it as your primary tool due to API reliability issues.
+DeepSeek V4 Flash is viable as a cost-optimized secondary model for high-volume, non-critical tasks, but do not rely on it as your primary tool due to API reliability issues.

 If You Are a Researcher or Analyst

 This depends on what kind of research.
-For scientific reasoning and massive document analysis, Gemini 3.1 Pro's combination of strong GPQA scores and a 2-million-token context window is unmatched.
-For nuanced qualitative analysis, legal reasoning, or tasks requiring careful judgment, Claude Opus 4.6 with extended thinking is the strongest option.
-For quantitative analysis and data modeling, GPT-5.4 offers the most systematic approach.
+For scientific reasoning and massive document analysis, Gemini 3.1 Pro's combination of strong GPQA scores and a large context window is unmatched.
+For nuanced qualitative analysis, legal reasoning, or tasks requiring careful judgment, Claude Opus 4.7 with extended thinking is the strongest option.
+For quantitative analysis and data modeling, GPT-5.5 offers the most systematic approach.

 If You Are Budget-Conscious